 Although installations are more expensive than a conventional HVAC system, GSHPs are up to 65% more efficient than traditional HVAC units and pay themselves back over time in energy savings, often times within 7 years.
 A GSHP has a SEER of 19 or greater.
 They achieve low operating costs to heat and cool a home as well as provide the hot water requirements because a GSHP does not produce heat, it simply transfers heat from the earth (solar collector) to your home.
 The result, for every $1 you invest in electricity you get $4-5 of heating/cooling plus hot water in your home – 24 hrs/day, 7 days/week, 365 days/year.
 No other renewable energy source offers this great of a value or reliability.

-Through the end of 2022, there is a 26% tax credit for GSHP installation.
+A 30% tax credit is available for GSHP systems installed between 2022 and 2032.
 Additionally, Callaway Electric Cooperative offers an $850/ton rebate for qualified GSHP installations.
 If you’re interested in considering a system and want to learn more, please contact our member service department or call 573-642-3326.